 Harry Potter play gets 11 Olivier Awards nominations

-In this Thursday, July 28, 2016 file photo, the Palace Theatre in London shows advertising for the new Harry Potter play.
-Magical adventure "Harry Potter and the Cursed Child" leads the race for British theater's Olivier Awards, with nominations in 11 categories including best new play it was announced on Monday, March 6, 2017.
+Magical adventure "Harry Potter and the Cursed Child" leads the race for British theater's Olivier Awards , with nominations in 11 categories including best new play.

 Add your comments below